-Welcome to Healthump's step by step guide on the jumpStart installation process for on-premise Electronic Health Records (EHR) and Practice Management (PM).
+Welcome to Healthjump's step by step guide on the JumpAgent installation process for on-premise Electronic Health Records (EHR) and Practice Management (PM).
 We estimate this installation should take between 5-15 minutes.

-- The specialist should have administration rights to the target server.
+- Installation users should have installation rights to the target server.

-- Credentials to the EHR / PM database.
+- Have Read-only Credentials to the EHR / PM database.

 Phase 1: Web Form

-- Open the custom start.healthjump.com URL provided by Healthjump on the server that will be hosting the jumpStart agent.
+Open the custom start.healthjump.com URL provided by Healthjump on the server that will be hosting the JumpAgent.

-- Proceed to the next screen and enter the connection details.
+Proceed to the next screen and enter the connection details.
 In some instances this page will be pre-populated for you already.
-If it is not, the only information that needs to be entered on this page is the server name, the port number or IP Address, and the database name.
+If it is not, the only information that needs to be entered on this page is the server name, port number or IP Address, and database name.

 Note: The database name should include the EHR that the vendor typically uses.
 If your database name is different we can easily overwrite this later.

-- Continue to the next page, enter the the username and password credentials for the database.
+Continue to the next page and enter the credentials (username and password) for the database.
 Depending on the database, either direct database credentials or Windows authentication will have to be entered.

 Note: Those with Windows authentication for DB access will have to complete an extra step once installation is complete.